omidarmat/webDevNotes/JavaScript/javascript-theory.md

 >
 > If one microtask adds a new microtask, this new microtask will also be executed before running any callbacks from the callback queue.
 Microtasks queue can essentially starve callback queue.

 Some functionalities are implemented, by default, in an asynchronous way in JavaScript.
 For instance, the `setTimeout()` timer does its job asynchronously.
-But we can also implement our own asynchronous functionalities.
-Asynchronous code is normally coupled with callback functions.
+But we can also implement our own asynchronous functionalities. **Asynchronous code is normally coupled with callback functions**.
 It means that when the heavy task is done processing in the background, a callback function would be put into the callback queue and called.
-But this does not mean that using callback functions will turn our code to an asynchronous one.
+But **this does not mean that using callback functions will turn our code to an asynchronous one**.

 ## **JavaScript pre-defined asynchronous functionalities**